 Set the camera to wireless flash mode when using an external flash in combination with the built-in flash.

-- 1 Press the Fn button and press the four-way controller (▼).
-The [Flash Mode] screen appears. - 2 Use the four-way controller (◀▶) to select w‡ mode.
+- Press the Fn button and press the four-way controller (▼).
+The Flash options screen appears. - 2 Use the four-way controller (◀►) to select [₩], mode.

 Press the OK button to return to Capture mode.